Should I stay or go for founder of Russian internet major Yandex

 In 2019 Volozh already survived attempts of state takeover and struck a corporate governance deal with the Kremlin.
 But time around, there is reportedly no unity in his team.

-Previous reports claimed that Russian military invasion of Ukraine has split the management team of Volozh into “remainers” and “expats” – those who support maintaining operations in Russia and those who urge relocate abroad.
+Previous reports claimed that Russian military invasion of Ukraine has split the management team of Volozh into “remainers” and “expats” – those who support maintaining operations in Russia and those who urge relocating abroad.
 Volozh himself has been living in Israel for several years now, with a few managers having joined him this year.

 In May Yandex had to deny the unofficial reports that Volozh was negotiating with Israeli authorities to accept a large number of his IT specialists in Israel with a possible opening of an HQ in Tel Aviv.

-Reportedly, the negotiations involve the split of the development teams, the transfer of intellectual property, and, most importantly, who will control Russian Yandex in the future.
+Reportedly, the negotiations involve the split of the development teams, the transfer of intellectual property, and, most importantly, the decision on who will control Russian Yandex in the future.
 The projects that could be spun off include drones, cloud services and the Yandex.Practicum educational project.

 The deal granting Volozh the rights to develop some of Yandex's projects abroad would cost him control over the rest of the business, two of his sources told The Bell.
 One of the options is leaving the control for “Russian” Yandex to the local top management.
 Kudrin himself could reportedly join Yandex board, management, or even shareholders.